MuhammadSaeedSaad/CodeVenture/typescript.md

 # Typescript

 ## Type annotations
+1. In Typescript, strings can be types.
+2. In JS (and therefore TS), all object keys are strings.

 ### Union types
 Union types imposes restrictions on the properties and the methods that can be accessed on a variable.
 It makes only the properties and methods common between the united types available
 ```typescript